 We discuss the importance of individualism and the complexities involved in balancing the spirit of Individualism with collective responsibility.

-There is an inherent complication in discussing individualism vs. collectivism, that is that all collectives are made of individuals.
 Thus, it stands to reason, and is so, that liberalism is all about individual liberty and collective liberty (and thus demands collective equality to some extent to ensure its first principle of individual liberty; creating a constant push pull that results in classical liberty-minded liberalism and social equality-minded liberalism).

 We may think of America as liberal, a nation rooted in the concept of rugged individualism, and not as collectivist (where a shared identity is put before individual identity and liberty).
 We may think this, because it is correct.

 However, if we think of that as being “purely right-wing” we are laughably wrong in classical terms.

 Likewise, if we think of socialism as a polar opposite of liberalism, or conservatism for that matter, we are also laughably wrong.
 Socialism puts equality before liberty, conservatism puts authority, order, and hierarchy before liberty or equality, but all three are ideologies born from the ends of reason.
 All three, in their purest form, are all ideological stances on how best to ensure all these “virtues of state” (liberty, equality, order, tradition, hierarchy, etc) for individuals and collectives.